Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 What do I mean by that?
 Well, I mean I should stop assuming the worst.

-He was simply making an effort to relate to me.
+What I learned was that this person was simply making an effort to relate to me.

 When we make assumptions about what we think we know, things can get sideways.